 The hearing test, tympanometry and videonystagmography will be performed while you are sitting down.
 You will be asked to lie down on a bed for the caloric test.

-• Videonystagmography – This is a test of your balance system.
+• This is a test of your balance system.
 You will be asked to carry out a series of tasks by watching a red light move along a light bar.
-You will be asked to wear goggles with cameras for this test.
-This will allow the audiologists to watch and record your eye movements.
+For this test you will be asked to wear goggles with cameras to allow the audiologists to watch and record your eye movements.

-• Caloric test – The final test requires putting cool and warm water in your ear canals for about 30 seconds.
+• The final test requires trickling cool and warm water in your ear canals for about 30 seconds, which will be collected in a small bowl placed under your ear.
 This will allow the audiologists to compare the function of your balance system in each ear.

 Before your appointment